Likely Package Error About Inclusion of The Last of Us Part 2 Multiplayer

 We also recently reported on the game’s release date, which might have been accidentally revealed by the actress who plays Ellie, Ashley Johnson.
 She was asked when the game would come out and she started to say “February,” before being cut off.
 If this is true, it’s possible that the game’s planned multiplayer could have been scrapped to get the game out by 2020.
 But let’s not count on that.

+We’ve reached out to Sony for comment.
 We’ll be sure to let you know when we hear word on the game’s official release date and whether the Days of Play PS4 included an error.

 What do you make of this potential packaging error?
 Do you think it’s a mistake or will the game ship without a multiplayer mode?
 Let us know in the comments!